![]() |

 Mixing Alcohol and Minors Can Be Trouble

-Recent news reports show that prosecutors take these crimes seriously and judges are willing to impose serious sentences.
+Recent news reports show that prosecutors take furnishing alcohol to minors and providing a place for minors to consume alcohol seriously and judges are willing to impose serious sentences.
 These offenses seem to come up pretty often so it's worth taking a closer look at the Law.

 Thursday, October 4, 2012